NVIDIAGameWorks/NRDSample/README.md

 - Run `3-Run NRD sample` script and answer the cmdline questions to set the runtime parameters
 - If [Smart Command Line Arguments extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments) is installed, all command line arguments will be loaded into corresponding window
-- The executables can be found in `_Build`.
+- The executables can be found in `_Bin`.
 The executable loads resources from `_Data`, therefore please run the samples with working directory set to the project root folder (needed pieces of the command line can be found in `3-Run NRD sample` script)

 ### REQUIREMENTS